dgendill/spotify-play-history/README.md

 This tutorial will demonstrate how to use the Spotify API to keep track of your Spotify listening history.
 Since Spotify can't return your complete listening history, we'll build a script that periodically downloads [your recently played tracks](https://developer.spotify.com/documentation/web-api/reference/player/get-recently-played/) and saves them to a file.
 This script can be run with a task scheduler so you will always have a record of your latest play history.
 In a future post I'll show how to [wrangle](https://en.wikipedia.org/wiki/Data_wrangling) the data into a format we can more easily analyze.

-As we go forward, I'll assume you have downloaded [dgendill/spotify-play-history](https://github.com/dgendill/spotify-play-history).
+As we go forward, I'll assume you have cloned the [dgendill/spotify-play-history](https://github.com/dgendill/spotify-play-history) repo.
 If you don't care how this whole system works and just want to download your history, you can skip to the project's [Quick Start](https://github.com/dgendill/spotify-play-history#quick-start)).

 We'll be using Nodejs to write a script that uses the [Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow).
 We will manually run steps 1-2 of the flow.
 After that, steps 3 and 4 will be run by the script.